andreaferretti/paths-scala-js/README.md

     libraryDependencies += "eu.unicredit" %%% "paths-scala-js" % "0.3.2"

-You will also need to link to the [global build](https://github.com/andreaferretti/paths-js/tree/master/dist/global) of Paths.js - which contains the library as a single script - inside your HTML file.
+You will also need to depend on the original JS library, which is available on Webjars:

+    jsDependencies += "org.webjars" % "paths-js" % "0.3.2" / "paths.js"

 To do
 -----

 The next steps are:

-- publish Paths.js on webjars
 - publish Paths.scala.js on Maven central
 - add more examples to the demo application